u250149023/Cpp-Survival-Guide-for-First-Year-1st-Semester/Lesson07/Topic02.md

     break;
 // Additional cases for other days
 ```
-- Each case statement checks if day matches a constant value.
-If a match is found, the corresponding code block is executed.
-The `break` statement exits the switch after executing the matched case's block to prevent "fall-through" to subsequent cases.

 4. Default Case:
+    - If no matching case is found, the `default` case is executed.
+It's an optional part of the switch statement that handles unexpected values.
 ```cpp
 default:
     cout << "Invalid day" << endl;
 ```
-- If no matching case is found, the `default` case is executed.
-It's an optional part of the switch statement that handles unexpected values.

 This approach can make the code more readable and manageable, especially when dealing with multiple discrete values.